 In parallel with my work as an artist I have also initiated and co-curated a number of international exhibitions including Analogue: Pioneering Artists Video from the UK, Canada and Poland (1968-88), an international touring exhibition (London, Liverpool, Norwich, New York, Valletta, Toronto, Ottawa, Berlin and Warsaw: 2006-09), funded by Arts Council England, the Polish Cultural Institute and the Canada Council; The Digital Aesthetic (2001), Digital Aesthetic 2 (2007) and Digital Aesthetic 3 (2012), in collaboration with the Harris Museum, Preston; Analogue & Digital for the Fieldgate Gallery, London (2008), Yes Snow Show, (2008-09) at the British Film Institute, London and Light & Dark/Motion & Stasis at the Gooden Gallery, London, (2011)

-My work has received funding from Arts Council of Great Britain, Greater London Arts, Arts Council England, Northwest Arts, Southwest Art, Southern Arts, the British Council, the Henry Moore Foundation, the UK Foundation for Sport and Art, the Ontario Ministry for Culture and the Arts, and the London Arts Board.
-In 2010 I received a Daiwa Foundation travel grant to research early Japanese artists’ video.
+My work has received funding from Arts Council of Great Britain, Greater London Arts, Arts Council England, Northwest Arts, Southwest Art, Southern Arts, the British Council, the Henry Moore Foundation, the UK Foundation for Sport and Art, the Ontario Ministry for Culture and the Arts, the London Arts Board and the Daiwa Foundation.

 I have written and published articles, reviews, papers and book chapters about artists video and installation including A History of Video Art: the Development of Form and Function which was published by Berg (Oxford and New York) in 2006 and in Japanese by Sangensha (Tokyo) in 2013.
 An extended and updated 2nd edition of the book was published as “A History of Video Art” by Bloomsbury in 2014, and in Mandarin by The China Pictorial Publishing House, Beijing, 2018.